Informatievlaanderen/VSDS-Onboarding-Example/minimal-workbench/README.md

 ## Configure Your First Pipeline
 The example [docker compose file](./docker-compose.yml) only contains a LDIO service which runs in a private network and uses volume mapping to have its configuration file available in the container.
 As we will see in a minute, the pipeline starts with a HTTP listener and therefore we need a port mapping to allow the workbench to receive HTTP messages.

 The [workbench configuration file](./config/application.yml) only specifies the port on which the HTTP listener will accept requests.
-We have used the default port number 8080 and could have easily omitted it from te configuration.
-We do not need to specify the actual pipeline definition as we will be sending it dynamically to the LDIO Workbench.
+We have used the default port number 8080 and could have easily omitted it from the configuration.
+We do not need to specify the actual pipeline definition here as we will be sending it dynamically to the LDIO Workbench.

 > **Note** that the workbench can contain more than one pipeline if needed.
 We simply need to define our pipelines with a different name using lowercase or uppercase letters, digits, blanks and the special characters `_`, `-`  & `.`.